ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 - Log tail - all log items after the last checkpoint.
 - Sync quorum - represents the nodes that participate in the creation of the sync basis.
-- Sync basis - is a union of several log tails (starts from the last checkpoint) used for synchronization process.
-It can be represented as a map of intervals `node1: [{1,100}, {105, 200}], node2: {1, 200}, ...`
+- Sync basis - is a union of several log tails (starts from the largest checkpoint) used for synchronization process.
+It can be represented as a map of intervals `node1: [[1..100], [105..200]], node2: [1..
+200], ...`, where each first interval starts with the node's checkpoint.

 There are 3 types of preliminary [transactions](#write-transaction) for a new
 manager: